-If you are going to freeze them, I suggest freezing the raw patties before you fry them.
+If you are going to freeze the Japanese hamburger steak, I suggest freezing the raw patties before you fry them.

 This recipe has a zesty brown sauce that you make during the cooking process.
 If you try to freeze the fully-cooked steaks, this sauce will freeze with it and the texture won’t be the same when you try to reheat it.